Amos – Pup of the Week!

 “A kid [and a dog] needs at least one person who never gives up on them, no matter what” – Amos Burton, The Expanse

-When Amos first meets someone, he can be a little shy, but after a few minutes (and lots of good pets), he warms up and wants to be their new best friend.
-Once he’s made a human friend, he wants to be with them all the time.
-Anyone who will give him head scratches, belly rubs, and couch cuddles is good in his book, and he really is such a sweetie who can get along with anyone!
-When Amos is settled in, he doesn’t like to give up his spot, and if someone nudges him to move, he’ll turn into a 50-pound sack of potatoes and pretend he can’t move.
-It’s so cute that it usually works out for him, and he can continue enjoying his cozy spot.
+When Amos first meets someone, he can be a little shy, but after a few minutes, he warms up and wants to be their new best friend.
+Anyone who will give him endless head scratches, belly rubs, and couch cuddles is good in his book!
+Speaking of couches, when Amos is settled into his favorite spot, he’ll turn into a 50-pound sack of potatoes and pretend he can’t move if someone nudges him and wants him to move.
+It’s so cute that it usually works out for him, and foster mom lets him keep snoozing!

-Amos would love someone who likes taking him on walks or hikes and maybe even an occasional trip to the dog park, but he’s up for whatever as long as it involves his people.
-In addition to his crate-training and housebreaking, Amos is also practicing his leash skills, and he’s already a fantastic leash-walker!
+Amos has excellent leash manners and would love someone who likes taking him on walks or hikes and maybe even an occasional trip to the dog park, but he’s up for whatever as long as it involves his people.
+Lazy day at home snuggling on the couch and binge-watching Netflix?
+He is IN!

 More pets »